How to Book Your UK Driving Test Online in 2026

 Continue reading

-A 2026 guide to taking the UK driving test in your instructor's car: why 87 percent of candidates choose this path, the £40 average fee structure, insurance pre-verification, dual controls, and the day-of logistics.
+A 2026 guide to taking the UK driving test in your instructor's car: why most candidates choose this path, the £40 average fee structure, insurance pre-verification, dual controls, and the day-of logistics.